zerynth/docs/docs/reference/libs/ublox/g350/docs/examples.md

 # Examples

-The following are a list of examples for lib.ublox.g350
+The following are a list of examples for lib.ublox.g350.

 ## GSM HTTP

-Simple http request via cellular network (based on Particle Electron)
+Simple http request via cellular network (based on Particle Electron).

 ```main.py```